richardkbrowne27-cmyk/Pickme/README.md

 4. Update the DNS settings with your domain registrar.
 Propagation can take up to 24 hours, but it often completes within minutes.
 5. Back in Netlify, click **Verify** once the DNS changes have propagated.
 Netlify will automatically issue an SSL certificate for the domain.
 6. Set `richardkbrowne.com` (or `www.richardkbrowne.com`) as the primary domain so all traffic redirects correctly.

+## Detailed Testing Walkthrough

+Follow these steps to validate the interactive flow end-to-end:

+1. **Open the page** using the quick preview steps above or by serving it locally.
+2. **Upload a resume** by dragging a PDF or DOCX onto the upload drop zone.
+You should see the filename appear in the activity feed.
+3. **Target roles** by typing two or three sample titles (e.g., *Staff Accountant*, *Treasury Analyst*).
+Each entry should become a removable chip and the blueprint summary should mention the chosen roles.
+4. **Configure pathways:**
+   - Toggle **Quick Apply** on and off and note the change in the automation steps (the plan should reference streamlined application handling when enabled).
+   - Toggle **Employer website** and confirm the plan references navigating to external career portals when it is active.
+5. **Screening answers** – Edit the pre-filled answers (e.g., availability, work authorization) and click **Save answers**.
+The saved confirmation toast and updated summary confirm the inputs were captured.
+6. **Run the bot simulation** by pressing **Generate Bot Gameplan** followed by **Launch Automation**.
+Watch for the typing indicator, toasts, and confetti celebration to ensure the scripted reactions still fire.
+7. **Resource validation** – Click each resource link in the footer.
+They should briefly show a toast/confetti before opening in a new tab.
+8. **Clipboard handling** – Paste plain text into the notes field to see the friendly toast, then paste a URL to confirm the link-specific toast variant appears.

 ## Testing Checklist
 - ✅ Resume upload surface accepts drag-and-drop and file picker input.